HouseTS: A Large-Scale, Multimodal Spatiotemporal U.S. Housing Dataset and Benchmark: Related Work

-House price prediction is a critical task in urban analytics, economics, and real estate planning.
-Traditional approaches rely on both region-level indicators such as income, unemployment, and housing supply~\cite{ghourchian2024housing,mian2011house}, and property-level features including transaction histories, physical attributes, and neighborhood amenities~\cite{park2015using,ho2021predicting}.
+House price modeling draws on heterogeneous signals, ranging from macro socioeconomic indicators to micro-level transaction and property attributes and neighborhood amenities~\cite{ghourchian2024housing,mian2011house,park2015using,ho2021predicting}.
 While these methods offer useful insights, they are often limited by narrow geographic scope and short time spans, making them inadequate for modeling long-term trends and spatial variation.
 More data types, such as satellite imagery~\cite{law2019take,wang2021deep}, environmental conditions~\cite{xiao2017exploring}, and points of interest~\cite{yang2018walking}, offer richer contextual information for prediction.
 However, these sources differ in spatial resolution, update frequency, and structure, which makes them difficult to integrate into a unified modeling framework.